JD-accounts/oxygenna/docs/src/templates/pages/triangular/translating.md

 You need to specify 2 lanuages e.g.

-    translate --from en --to fr
+    gulp translate --from en --to fr

 The command above will grab all en.json files from all your il8n folders send them to Yandex to be translated into French.